Pampushki – Ukrainian Dinner Rolls

 I find Pampushki to be simply delicious.
 The dough itself is quite easy to make, requiring very little effort.
 Of course like any yeast product there is some time required for rising, but to me that is simple to work around.
 I start the rolls before I begin with my other dinner preparations, so all I have to do is pop them in the oven at the last minute and…….fresh bread for the table.

 - 1/2 teaspoon dry yeast

 - 3 Tablespoons warm water 90ºF to 100ºF

 - 1 cup bread flour white, whole wheat, rye, or combination

 - 1/3 cup warm milk slightly above room temp no more than 75ºF

 - 2 Tablespoons melted butter

-Place rolls on a wire rack to cool.
+- Remove rolls from pan and place on a wire rack to cool.

 I have tried this roll with several types of flour and have found all delicious.
 Rolls made with rye or whole wheat tend to rise less forming a smaller denser roll.
 Some recipes say to knead the dough on an oiled board.
 For this recipe I turned the dough out on to lightly floured board to work.